Kernelized Advantage Estimation: From Nonparametric Statistics to LLM Reasoning: Kernelized Advantage Estimation

 In this paper, we adopt kernel smoothing as a concrete nonparametric method to implement this idea.
 For simplicity, suppose that at each training iteration $i$ we sample a single completion and let $Z_i$ denote its reward.
 Let $K(\cdot)$ be a kernel function that satisfies $\int_0^{\infty} K(u)du=1$.
 We estimate the current value function by a kernel-weighted average of these rewards, { } where $h > 0$ is a bandwidth parameter.
 Due to the use of kernel smoothing for value estimation, and the resulting construction of the advantage estimator, we refer to our method as \emph{kernelized advantage estimation} (KAE).

-In more general regimes, prompts used in LLM post-training are often drawn from a fixed set (e.g., a collection of mathematical questions), denoted by $\mathcal{X}=\{x_1,x_2,\cdots,x_m\}$.
+In more general regimes, prompts used in LLM post-training are often drawn from a fixed set (e.g., a collection of mathematical questions), denoted by $\mathcal{X}=\{x_1,x_2,\cdots,x_m\}$ with $m$ being the total number of prompts.
 Consequently, the same prompts may be encountered multiple times during training, and past rewards remain informative when estimating the value function under the current prompt.
 We summarize the complete procedure in Algorithm \ref{alg1} and highlight some main steps below.

 Consistent with Section~\ref{sec:prelim}, we sample a minibatch of $B$ prompts $\{X^{(b)}\}_{b=1}^B$ at each training iteration (Line 3), generate $G$ completions $\{Y^{(b,g)}\}_{g=1}^G$ for each prompt (Line 5), and obtain their rewards $\{Z^{(b,g)}\}_{g=1}^G$.
 On Lines 7 and 8, the value function is estimated in a leave-one-out manner similar to \citet{kool2019buy}.
 Specifically, to construct the advantage estimator $A^{(b,g)}$ for the $g$th completion, we use all other rewards in the current group (excluding the $g$th), together with historical rewards associated with the same prompt.
 Although the $g$th reward could also be incorporated, doing so would only change the advantage estimator by a multiplicative constant asymptotically.
 Given these advantage estimates, the policy gradient is computed on Line 12 by averaging the product of the advantage and the policy score over all prompt–completion pairs.
 Finally, on Line 13, the model parameters are updated via stochastic gradient ascent using the learning rate $\eta_i$.